ajeless/ARMAIII/mission_making/drop_objects_random_trig.md

 # Drop Object at Random Inside Marker Area - Triggered

-Exampled of how to use a trigger to call a script to drop random artillery/bombs on a position inside a marker area.
+Example of how to use a trigger to call a script to drop random artillery/bombs on a position inside a marker area.

 ## Dependencies
 scripts\randomarty.sqf